QueryChat

 client Optional[str | chatlas.Chat] A chatlas.Chat object or a string to be passed to chatlas.ChatAuto()’s provider_model parameter, describing the provider and model combination to use (e.g. "openai/gpt-4.1", “anthropic/claude-sonnet-4-5”, “google/gemini-2.5-flash”. etc).
 If client is not provided, querychat consults the QUERYCHAT_CLIENT environment variable.
 If that is not set, it defaults to "openai".
 None

 tools TOOL_GROUPS | tuple[TOOL_GROUPS, …] | None Which querychat tools to include in the chat client by default.
-Can be: - A single tool string: "update" or "query" - A tuple of tools: ("update", "query") - None or () to disable all tools Default is ("update", "query") (both tools enabled).
-Set to "update" to prevent the LLM from accessing data values, only allowing dashboard filtering without answering questions.
-The tools can be overridden per-client by passing a different tools parameter to the .client() method. ('update', 'query')
+Can be: - A single tool string: "filter" or "query" - A tuple of tools: ("filter", "query", "visualize") - None or () to disable all tools Default is ("filter", "query").
+The visualization tool ("visualize") can be opted into by including it in the tuple.
+Pass only "filter" to restrict the LLM to dashboard filtering, omitting both the "query" and "visualize" tools so the LLM cannot access or display any raw data values.
+The legacy name "update" is still accepted as an alias for "filter".
+The tools can be overridden per-client by passing a different tools parameter to the .client() method.
+DEFAULT_TOOLS

 extra_instructions Optional[str | Path] Additional instructions for the chat model.
 If a pathlib.Path object is passed, querychat will read the contents of the path into a string with .read_text().
 None